p2pu/reports/_reports/9_learning_creative_learning/index.markdown

 thumbnail: thumbnail-lcl.jpg
 thumbnail-contrib: CC-BY-SA
 featured-image: LCL_banner.png
-featured-image-contrib: "Learning creative learning cover photo"
+featured-image-contrib: "Learning creative learning cover photo, CC-BY-SA"
 description: "We decided to create our own.
 Our goal was to create an online course more aligned with our own educational sensibilities and style.
 We were not opposed to “massive” but it was not our first priority."
 ---